iatanasov77/my-desktop-projects/README.md

 * Install mysql server to can used with apps

 NOTE: For more info read the comments and instructions here `https://github.com/awinterstein/vagrant-qt-dev`

+Also here is added cross compilation oportunity to compile QT apps for Windows.
+To do this run: sudo vs-cross-compile-qt.sh This will compile qt for windows and then you can enter you project dir: cd /path/to/your/project and Run: qmake-mingw && make